dmitry-ivanov/laravel-testing-tools/README.md

 #### `seeArtisanTableOutput()`

-Check if the specified data is seen as artisan table output:
+Assert that the given data is seen in the artisan output table:

 ```php
 $this->seeArtisanTableOutput([